programmers100/classroom/Readme.md

-it is a clone of amazon website for study purpose
+# this is clone of amazon webpage.
+only for study purpose